khanh27202/web-app-project/walkthroughs/part-2-frontend/portfolio-walkthrough.md

 Then look through the files in the `stanley` project to see an example of HTML, JavaScript, and CSS in action.

-**Remember:** If you don't see changes after you restart your server, you might need a
+**Remember**: If you don't see changes after you restart your server, you might need a
 [cache-clearing refresh](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache).